letsencrypt/cp-cps/CPS.md

 2. A new key pair is generated and a new CA certificate is created containing the new key pair's public key.
 This new key pair is used to sign new certificates.

-3. If necessary or desired, the old private key associated with the expriring certificate may be used to cross-sign the new certificate.
+3. If necessary or desired, the old private key associated with the expiring certificate may be used to cross-sign the new certificate.

 ## 5.7 Compromise and disaster recovery